sameera2687/project/README.md

 kubectl scale deployment ticket-booking-app --replicas=5
 ```

-## Pipeline Screenshots

-Screenshots are not included in this repository.
-Below are descriptions of the expected outputs:

-### Application Screenshot
-The application interface displays a form for booking tickets with fields for name, email, event, and number of tickets.

 ### Jenkins Pipeline Stages

 1. **Checkout Stage**: Displays "Checking out code..." and successful checkout message.